- 1. What Is the Scrum Methodology?

 - 14. FAQs

 Daily Scrum meetings are essential to the success of any Scrum sprint.
-They are part of a typical Scrum workflow and used to track progress, discuss matters arising, and work through impediments.
-In this Scrum guide section, we’ll offer tips and best practices for productive and successful daily Scrum meetings.
-Let’s begin with a comprehensive daily Scrum meeting definition.
+They are part of a typical Scrum workflow and are used to track progress, discuss matters arising, and work through impediments.

 What is a daily Scrum meeting?

-A daily Scrum meeting (also known as a stand-up meeting) is a short, time-boxed meeting where members of the Scrum team gather to provide updates on what they worked on the previous day, what they plan to do today, and what (if any) impediments or issues they have encountered.
+A daily Scrum meeting (also known as a standup meeting) is a short, time-boxed meeting where members of the Scrum team gather to provide updates on what they worked on the previous day, what they plan to do today, and what (if any) impediments or issues they have encountered.

 Who attends the daily Scrum meeting?